Luminar’s game-changing LiDAR makes its way to TRI’s self-driving car

 Lumina’s solution also uses only a single laser to achieve its class-leading results, which is remarkable in term of also offering cost and production scale benefits.
 Russell says that even so, it didn’t approach the problem from the angle of optimizing for cost efficiency at the sake of performance, as some competitors have done.

 In the end, Russell is still very realistic about timeframes for seeing full autonomy on the road – he notes that disengagement rates for even the best performing self-driving test cars in use today are at about one in every 1,000 miles – which compares to accident rates of about one in every 1 million miles for human drivers.
-That’s a large delta to make up, but Russell and Luminar think crossing the virtual rubicon in terms of exceeding human perceptive abilities will be a big part of narrowing that gap.
+That’s a large delta to make up, but Russell and Luminar think crossing the virtual Rubicon in terms of exceeding human perceptive abilities will be a big part of narrowing that gap.

 0